ssa2973/OnblickAutomationDocs/docs/attribute-extensions.md

 		// Test code
 	}
 	```
-_Note: Both examples apply the `Test` and `CustomRetry(3)` attributes to the `TestMethod`.
+_Note: Both examples apply the `Test` and `IgnoreAssertionFailures` attributes to the `TestMethod`.
 The choice between the two styles is mostly a matter of personal preference or coding style guidelines_

+---